 St Martins has been supported by Creative Victoria’s Future Makers for Change initiative to work with Minus18 and young people to explore how the arts can affect a positive social impact; in this case, the mental wellbeing of young people who are trans or gender non-conforming.

-A group of young people who are trans or gender non-conforming in Melbourne have been working together since 2018 to create the Escape Velocity films and performances with St Martins and Minus18.
+A group of young people who are trans or gender non-conforming in Melbourne worked together from 2018 to 2021 create the Escape Velocity films and performances with St Martins and Minus18.

-The first phase of Escape Velocity artworks released in August 2019 are works of fiction — they are not based on one story, but they are made from the many stories and experiences of the young people.
+The artworks are not based on one story, but they are made from the many stories and experiences of the young people.

-Escape Velocity films are made as a collaboration between the young people and the St Martins team with artistic consultation from other trans and gender non-conforming artists (see Credits for more information).
+Escape Velocity films are made as a collaboration between the young people and the St Martins team with artistic consultation and collaboration with other trans and gender non-conforming artists (see Credits for more information).

 Escape Velocity quotes statistics from three Australian studies: